The Freswind School Project

 The Government of Vanuatu is helping to relocate this group, some one hundred and twenty households, onto the higher ground outside the catchment area of Port Vila’s water supply.
 Land and services - roads, water, and electricity - have been provided for the individual households to lease and to reconstruct their homes.
 There is also a land allocation for vital community infrastructures such as schools, food markets and places of worship.

 During that first visit, the people of Freswind set a community school as the most important priority - a community building that they could all be proud of.
-The school is to have an important role in supporting the diversity of the community by providing a place of unity and strength that actively included the different cultures and backgrounds of all the local students and their families.
+The school is to have an important role in supporting the diversity of the community by providing a place of unity and strength that actively includes the different cultures and backgrounds of all the local students and their families.

 What are we doing?